sgohl/_old-lara/README.md

 This is not meant for public!
-I'm a Laravel Beginner and these are kind-of my notes to record how I got a boilerplate running with all features I want.
+I'm a Laravel Beginner and these are kind-of my notes to record how I got a boilerplate running with all features I want to get it reproducable later on.

 ## Installation